JAZZ AGE Doll (back)Drama 114 p. (Nicholl semi-finalist script 1997)

 (indicates old man)

-We’re in mixed company.
+Were in mixed company.
 My sister

 was a free spirit, doctor.